Widecombe Fair (song): History

 The song was published by Sabine Baring-Gould in the book Songs and Ballads of the West (1889–91) (referring to the West Country in England), though it also exists in variant forms.
 The title is spelt "Widdecombe Fair" in the original publication, though "Widecombe" is now the standard spelling of the town Widecombe-in-the-Moor.
 The ghostly 'Grey Mare' of the song may in fact refer to a lost folk custom similar to the Mari Lwyd or Hobby Horse of Welsh and Cornish tradition.
+(On the His Master's Voice record 4-2123; mx.
+12442e, by Charles Tree the title is spelt "Widdicombe Fair".)

 Local historians have tried to identify the characters in the song.
-Tony Beard, a member of the local history group that has researched the song says "I'm convinced the characters were real people", concluding that they are likely to have been inhabitants of the Spreyton area and that the song may commemorate an event that happened in 1802.
+Tony Beard, a member of the local history group that has researched the song, says "I'm convinced the characters were real people", concluding that they are likely to have been inhabitants of the Spreyton area and that the song may commemorate an event that happened in 1802.

 A painted wooden sculpture depicting the horse and its riders is in Widecombe-in-the-Moor's St Pancras church.